 Hermetic testing can be seen and done as easily as switching your device to flight mode.
 Nothing gets sent out and nothing gets in.

 Compatibility and Porting – with Real Devices

 When your mobile game is getting developed, you should always test on the real platform that the end-users are using as well.
 This means that you must test your game on real devices.
-Emulators won’t simply provide you as authentic environment as it would be required to get full understanding of real behavior in hands of real users.
+Emulators won’t simply provide you as an authentic environment as it would be required to get a full understanding of real behavior in hands of real users.
 What makes a difference between using an emulator or real hardware?
-Typically, the lack of real hardware is slowing down and forces developers to use emulators, but this can shrunk into 4 categories why games should be only tested on real devices:
+Typically, the lack of real hardware is slowing down and forces developers to use emulators, but this can be shrunk into 4 categories why games should be only tested on real devices:

 1) SOFTWARE.
 It’s just not only about vanilla platform software that makes the difference, but nowadays OEMs customize their software a lot: UI layers, customized legacy software, only certain widely used apps are pre-integrated with the device (e.g. Twitter, Facebook).

 2) HARDWARE.
 There are LOTS of differences in chipsets, GPUs, even connectivity hardware, displays, sensors, and memory.
 This is very hard to emulate appropriately – and even it would get as close to the real-world scenario – all of that is executed on PC x86 hardware, and not ARM-based hardware.